Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 Dec.
 27, 1674 John Porter and Horad Porter signed a deed giving Nicholas Gardner 1/6th interest in 1000 acres of land.

 north side of Point Judah Neck for five pounds to John Hull of Boston.
-In the same deed Mrs. Porter is also named Horrid.
+In that deed Mrs. Porter is also named Horrid.

-Dec.
-1675 In June Massachusetts' Wampanoag Indians, fed up with the Englishmen's encroachment on their lands, had
+December 1675: In June, Massachusetts' Wampanoag Indians, fed up with the Englishmen's encroachment on their lands,

 On December 19th the Narragansett's fort in the Great Swamp, about twenty miles inland from Narragansett Bay, was